PrincessPandaSource/PrincessPandaLover-official-website/README.md

 ## Important notices
 * If you have noted a significant error on my website, please open up a new issue in the "Issues" tab so that I can be notified.
 If you can fix it yourself, make a pull request.
 * Automatically optimized images are used on the site to improve performance.
-Their original, unoptimized versions are still available in the source code.
+To access the original, unoptimized images, edit the URL so that the width and preceding dash is removed and the extension is the original (typically PNG).

 ## How to run locally
 First, Node.js and NPM are needed.
 Please refer to [this installation guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) if you don't have them.
 [Netlify CLI](https://docs.netlify.com/api-and-cli-guides/cli-guides/get-started-with-cli/) is also needed to run the local Netlify environment that allows the Netlify configuration to work.